gosuperscript/do-together-test/README.md

 ### What is the interview going to be like?

+**You will be sharing your screen via a Google meeting, it is suggested to share using your IDE of choice as a driver.**

+We will be looking at the code together and discussing it.
+We will be looking at the following:

 1. First, we'd like to get your general opinion on the code
 2. Second, we'd like to dive into the overall architecture a bit
 3. Third, we're going to look at some specific pieces of code